-- · ·· Company details Plantation Corporation of Kerala (PCK) Kottayam Kerala India Fully surged Dublic Coston Undertaking of the Covernment of Kerrle Fully owned Public Sector Undertaking of the Government of Kerala.
-CEO : Managing Director (appointed by the Government of Kerala) Location of damage Kasaragod District, Kerala State, India.
+Company details Plantation Corporation of Kerala (PCK) company actans Kottayam Kerala India Fully owned Public Sector Undertaking of the Government of Kerala.
+CEO: Managing Director (appointed by the Government of Kerala) Location of damage Kasaragod District, Kerala State, India.
 Company activity Pesticide Application: The method used for application has been aerial spraying.
 Spraying was done more than twice a year in recommended concentrations without following the basic precaution of covering all drinking water sources of the local population, a total violation of the conditions of licensing.
-A Government-appointed committee also observed that the PCK followed neither the recommendations nor the precautionary True of incident Measures.
-Type of incident Aerial spraying of the persistent toxic chemical Endosulfan, intended only Tuno of damage for agricultural uses over a densely populated area.
+A Government-appointed committee also observed that the PCK followed neither the recommendations nor the precautionary measures.
+Type of incident Aerial spraying of the persistent toxic chemical Endosulfan, intended only for agricultural uses over a densely populated area.
 Type of damage Surface water sources such as tanks, streams and ponds and soil have been continuously poisoned with Endosulfan.
 Very high residues of pesticide have been reported to be found in the drinking water sources and soil.
 None of the drinking water sources, including wells, were protected, contrary to the conditions of licensing.
 Cashew, non-target vegetables, leaves and other crops were also contaminated.
-High residues were reported in cashew, vegetables and pepper 1 . reported in cashew, vegetables and pepper.
+High residues were reported in cashew, vegetables and pepper .
 Death of bees, foxes, cows and buffalo and congenital deformation in domestic cattle, have been observed.
-The community has also noticed serious declines in populations of frogs, bees, some insects and birds 2 .
-Very high residues were reported in butter, cow's milk, cow fat, and live frogs 3 .
+The community has also noticed serious declines in populations of frogs, bees, some insects and birds .
+Very high residues were reported in butter, cow's milk, cow fat, and live frogs .
 No safety measures were enforced amongst the workforce and workers were not given protective clothing.
-They suffered violations of human and workers rights, and were forced into silence by disciplinary action and harassment 4 .
+They suffered violations of human and workers rights, and were forced into silence by disciplinary action and harassment .
 The community was exposed to the pesticides and breathing difficulties and eye afflictions were reported.
 Children reported vomiting, dizziness at school.
-Effects continued from three days to months 5 .
-Chronic illnesses such as cancer, congenital anomalies, gynaecological problems, nervous system diseases, endocrine disruptions, weakening of immune systems have been reported in all villages 6 .
+Effects continued from three days to months .
+Chronic illnesses such as cancer, congenital anomalies, gynaecological problems, nervous system diseases, endocrine disruptions, weakening of immune systems have been reported in all villages .
 In a village called Padre, every single family living by the main stream has multiple health impaired cases.
-Extremely high residues of the pesticide have been Danage of damage detected in human blood and milk 7 .
-Range of damage, The spray affects 15 villages exposing at least 200,000 people.
-No amount of loss assessment has been made as to how many have been affected.
+Extremely high residues of the pesticide have been detected in human blood and milk .
+Range of damage, amount of loss The spray affects 15 villages exposing at least 200,000 people.
+No assessment has been made as to how many have been affected.
 The manifestation of the problems varies from house to house.
 Villages and houses are scattered over a wide area and a comprehensive assessment of the loss could not be done so far.
-Expenditure of families on treatment- especially for the chronic cases-is staggeringly high, with many cases
+Expenditure of families on treatment-especially for the chronic cases-is staggeringly high, with many cases